dotarj/Giddup/README.md

 # Giddup reference architecture

 This repository contains a reference architecture using ports and adapters, domain-driven design (DDD), command query responsibility segregation (CQRS) and event sourcing (ES).
-It is written in C# using ASP.NET Core as web application framework and EventStore as data store.
+It is written in C# using ASP.NET Core as web application framework and PostgreSQL as data store.

 ## Table of contents<!-- omit in toc -->